Future Anti-Aging Technology: Is Age Reversal Really Possible?

 Gene therapy is used to modify a gene to treat or cure a disease.
 Genes are sequences of DNA that code for a protein.
 When a mutation (sequence change or mistake) in a gene sequence makes the gene nonfunctional, gene therapy can be used to replace the gene sequence.
 Similarly, if a gene is malfunctioning, gene therapy can be used to turn the gene “off” so it no longer produces abnormal proteins that cause disease.

 More recent research has shown the potential to use gene therapy to treat polygenic complex diseases, including aging-related diseases, instead of being limited to monogenic (single gene) diseases.
-CRISPR–Cas9 gene editing system technology makes it possible to edit genes.
-Small pieces of nonfunctional or mutant DNA can be cut from the genetic code and replaced with correct sequences.3
+CRISPR-Cas9 gene editing system technology makes it possible to edit genes.
+Small pieces of nonfunctional or mutant DNA can be cut from the genetic code and replaced with the correct sequences.3

 Telomeres are the protective caps on the ends of chromosomes.
 Each time a cell divides, a short sequence of the 8,000 to 10,000 nucleotides (letters in the DNA sequence) is lost.
-As each cell cycle shortens the telomeres, eventually they will reach a critical length, and the cell can no longer divide.
+As each cell cycle shortens the telomeres, eventually, they will reach a critical length, and the cell can no longer divide.
 Once telomeres get too short, the cell activates a DNA damage response, and the cell dies.

 Since telomeres are lengthened, cell division can continue longer, which is an anti-aging benefit.
 However, with each cell division, the telomeres continue to shorten.
 The cells cannot divide indefinitely, which lessens the risk that they will become cancer cells.

-Until these exciting new technologies are available, the best we can do is to live a healthy, active life, reduce environmental pollutants that may age or damage cells, and treat the symptoms of aging with the medications and supplements we have available.3
+Until these exciting new technologies are available, the best we can do is live a healthy, active life, reduce environmental pollutants that may age or damage cells, and treat the symptoms of aging with the medications and supplements we have available.3

 Americans have a shorter life expectancy than people living in almost all other high-income countries.
 Why?
 Lifestyle factors.